ymartineau/peers/README.txt

 Advanced users can run several peers instances on the same computer.
 In this case a folder should be created in peers root directory for each peers instance.
-This folder should contain two directories: conf and logs. conf should contain peers.xml and peers.xsd for this instance. peers.xml will need to be updated with this instance parameters, peers.xsd can be copied from root conf directory.
+This folder should contain three directories: conf, logs and media. conf should contain peers.xml and peers.xsd for this instance. peers.xml will need to be updated with this instance parameters, peers.xsd can be copied from root conf directory.
 You will need to do this for each instance. <media> parameter in configuration file